About Opioids

 Withdrawal

-Symptoms experienced when someone quickly cuts back or stops taking an opioid include restlessness, chills, sweats, aches, nausea.
+Symptoms experienced when someone quickly cuts back or stops taking an opioid include restlessness, chills, sweats, aches and nausea.
 Someone whose body has become tolerant to opioids and would experience withdrawal if they stopped taking them abruptly is experiencing physical dependence.

 Addiction